garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 5 Routing.md

     graphicsOverlays.append(mapRouteGraphics)
     ```

-1. Repeat the previous step for your `SceneView` with your scene route graphics overlay:
+1. Add your scene route graphics overlay to your `SceneView`:

     ```
+    Component.onCompleted: {
         graphicsOverlays.append(sceneRouteGraphics)
+    }
     ```

 1. In the `onClicked` code in your 2D/3D toggle button, set `originPoint` to `undefined` so that we don't try to use an origin from the 2D map with a destination from the 3D scene or vice versa: